We are involved in the research and

 Our unique method is to use measurement and control

-technology in system design based on the distributed model
+technology in system design based on the pneumatic servo

-information science, we aim to develop highly intelligent
+engineering and information science, we aim to develop

 For